 2. The Misinformation Problem

 Another huge issue with Meta and X (Twitter) is the spread of misinformation.
-We’ve all seen how easily false information spreads on these platforms—whether it’s fake news, conspiracy theories, or outright lies.
+False information spreads quickly, whether it’s fake news, conspiracy theories, or outright lies.
 While both companies have made efforts to combat this, their algorithms often prioritize sensational content that gets more clicks, which means falsehoods spread faster than facts.

-For Runbox, being associated with these platforms would create a huge conflict of interest.
+For Runbox, being associated with these platforms would create a conflict of interest.
 Email is a tool that people rely on for serious, often personal communication.
 It’s a space where trust is essential.
-So why would Runbox want to align itself with platforms that are struggling with trust issues and the spread of misleading or harmful content?
-We want to stay focused on offering a secure and reliable service, not contributing to the chaos of viral misinformation.
+We want to stay focused on offering a secure and reliable service.

 3. The Surveillance Economy